katholiek-onderwijs-vlaanderen/sri4node/README.md

                         },
                         required: ["authors","themes","html"]
                     },
+                    // Functions that validate the incoming resource
+                    // when a PUT operation is executed.
                     validate: [
+                        validateAuthorVersusThemes
                     ],
+                    // Supported URL parameters are configured
+                    // this allows filtering on the list resource.
                     query: {
                         authors: contains('authors'),
                         themes: contains('themes'),
                         html: contains('html')
                     },
+                    // After update, insert or delete
+                    // you can perform extra actions.
                     afterupdate: [],
                     afterinsert: [],
                     afterdelete: [ cleanupFunction ]